 How Did Michelangelo Create His Sculptures?

-Michelangelo was a master with his sculpture.
+Michelangelo was a master in his sculpture.
 He was a master at invoking emotions and details with his work, but he could do all this from a piece of white Carrara Italian marble using mainly a chisel and mallet.
 He would have had sketches and models that he worked from as he carved away at the massive marble stone.

 What Is The Importance Of Art From The Renaissance Period?